Natural Sciences at Homerton

 We are looking for students who have the academic ability and potential to succeed on the course, as well as the necessary interest in and motivation for the subject.

 In order to explore Natural Sciences in more detail we would recommend the introductory reading for prospective applicants and offer holders listed here.
+You can also find the offer holder reading list available here.

 Although we do occasionally consider applicants with two science and/ or mathematics A-levels, most applicants have at least three of Biology, Chemistry, Mathematics and Physics to A-level.
 Your A-level subjects may affect which subjects you can take in the first year, but Biology of Cells, Earth Sciences, Evolution and Behaviour and Physiology of Organisms do not require any particular A-level subjects.